michael-collins/DART204/lesson-1-introduction-to-animation/storyboard.md

 - character posing and movement

     You can pose and even give the idea of movement to a character by using arrows close to or around it.
+    >add examples

 - scene by scene description

     You can write a short description of the scene under each frame of a storyboard.
 This helps to clarify any details that might be hard to convey in the frame.

-Once the storyboard is in place, it serves as a guide for the rest of the production process, so it is important to make it clear and easily understandable.
+Once the storyboard is in place, it serves as a guide for the entire production process, so it is important to take your time developing it and make sure that it is clear and easily understandable.

 ```